GeoSn0w/iDevice-Toolkit/README.md

 - [TrollStore](https://idevicecentral.com/jailbreak-tools/how-to-install-trollstore-on-ios-17-using-trollrestore/) *(Recommended if compatible)*

 After installation, simply launch the app and apply your desired tweaks.
 Tweaks run in RAM, so if something goes wrong, just reboot the device and they will be disabled.

+**Use Responsibly! iDevice Central does not condone piracy!
+This app is provided "as-is" with no guarantees.
+You are responsible for your actions and any damage that may occur from using the app.**

 ---